 Family law is a fast-growing practice at 9 Gough Square, and incoming rookies can look forward to attending the Court of Protection or the High Court on care proceedings.

-The set is relatively large, containing over 70 tenants, of whom eight are silks.
+The set is relatively large, containing 75 tenants, of whom seven are silks.
 A third of members are able to take direct access instructions.
 Barristers at 9 Gough Square usually work between 60-69 hours a week, an above average number at the bar.
 Outside of these long hours however, they benefit from a vibrant social life, where there is “always someone to go to the pub with on a Friday!”
 An insider tells us “there is a strong junior end developing who socialise together”.
 They add that “there is a penchant for karaoke and a night out”.

 Located in a refurbished square around the corner from the glass and steel office blocks off Fetter Lane that house many big law firms, including Taylor Wessing, Bird & Bird and Weil Gotshal & Manges.
 As with many old buildings 9 Gough Square has its “flaws and issues”, but “the hot-desking does mean you see more members of chambers and are not stuck in a dingy room on your own for days at a time”.